rhinempi/longread_umi-AF-LSU/README.md

 # longread_umi-AF-LSU

-This is a modified fork/version of longread UMI pipeline for LSU long read consensus use cases of Anaerobice fungi.
+This is a bioinformatics pipeline for LSU long read consensus use cases of Anaerobice fungi.

 **Table of contents**
 - [Installation](#installation)